Graph-COM/ITPO/README.md

 Download the codebase from the repository, and put the itpo folder into the verl/recipe folder of VeRL repo.

-For the rest files, simply put them into the corresponding verl/verl/xxx folder.
+For the rest files (provided in /verl in this repository), simply put them into the corresponding verl/verl/xxx folder and replace the old ones.

 ### 1.4 Issues that may occur